ita-social-projects/ZeroWaste/README.md

   $ `brew services start redis`

-  **8. Install Yarn**

-  You can read more about yarn there:
-  <a href="https://classic.yarnpkg.com/lang/en/docs/">yarn documentation</a>.

-  Install Yarn using Homebrew.
-You may need Node.js as well if it’s not installed.

-  `brew install yarn`

- **9. Install Sidekiq**

-  Sidekiq handles background processing in Ruby.
-Install it with:
-  <a href="https://github.com/mperham/sidekiq">Sidekiq documentation</a>.

-  Installation:

-  $ `bundle add sidekiq`

 **First run**

   1. Confirm PostgreSQL and Redis are running.
-  2. Run `rails assets:precompile` to precompile assets
-  3. Run `bin/rails tailwindcss:watch` with `rails server` to watch for changes in tailwind and start server or run `bin/dev`
+  2. Run `bin/rails tailwindcss:watch` with `rails server` to watch for changes in tailwind and start server or run `bin/dev`

 **Access the application**
  Open http://localhost:3000 to view ZeroWaste in the browser.